Pomors: History

 The Russian Brockhaus and Efron Encyclopedic Dictionary, in its 1890–1907 edition, classified Pomors as Great Russians or referred to them as Russian traders and trappers of the North.
 To date, no encyclopedia or encyclopedic dictionary refers to the Pomor as a separate ethnic group.

-In the 2002 Russian census, respondents had the option to identify as "Pomors", this group being tabulated by the census as a subgroup of the Russian ethnicity.
+In the 2002 Russian census, respondents had the option to identify as "Pomors", a group tabulated by the census as a subgroup of the Russian ethnicity.
 However, only 6,571 persons did so, almost all of them in Arkhangelsk Oblast (6,295) and Murmansk Oblast (127).

 Historical law and customs

 Pomor rules were bound by customary law.
-These were codified in many instances, creating rulebooks for various aspects of life like codices of behavior for industrialists, as such the ones of Novaya Zemlya were bound by the naval regulations (Морской устав), or the Ustyan Rulebook (Устьянский правильник), that fused religious and profane commandments, determining their professional, business, as well as moral and ethical relations each other.
-It includes statements like the legality and moral desirability of stealing from the rich to give to the poor, which will be recognized as voluntary almsgiving by the rich, Nikola Morsky as the "quick helper" having a certain limit of directly answerable prayers without needing intervention of God, immoral men not being allowed on industrial campaigns, the decree to hospitality even in shared spaces, forgiveness after sincere apology, women not being allowed to cross their legs or people not sitting down until an elder commands them to in his presence.
-One sentence from the book that underlines its deeply cosmological dimension is "If the submission to the navkler (feeder) is kept for show, and there is rumor and rebellion inside, then a demonic provident awaits us", showing the sacralization of leadership and sincerity that are elements of law which explicitly refers to the "eternal commandment of the sea".
-Pomors also placed a great importance on mental labor, reflected by an emphasis on education, high literacy rates and importance of enterprise and its success, that was shared among the citizens, including care for widows and orphans, including long voyages until the Bering Strait and beyond.
-This emphasis on success, however, also led to practices like sending girls that were disabled or of low intelligence and skill to the monastery so they would not tarnish the family instead of "good girls", at the same time underlining the comparatively high status of women.
+These were codified in many instances, creating rulebooks for various aspects of life like codices of behavior for industrialists, such as the ones of Novaya Zemlya that were bound by the naval regulations (Морской устав), or the Ustyan Rulebook (Устьянский правильник) that fused religious and profane commandments, determining their professional, business, as well as moral and ethical relations to each other.
+It includes statements like the legality and moral desirability of stealing from the rich to give to the poor, which will be recognized as voluntary almsgiving by the rich; Nikola Morsky, as the "quick helper", has a certain limit of directly answerable prayers without needing intervention of God, immoral men not being allowed on industrial campaigns; the decree to hospitality even in shared spaces; forgiveness after sincere apology; women not being allowed to cross their legs; and people not sitting down until an elder commands them to in his presence.

+One sentence from the book underlines its deeply cosmological dimension: "If the submission to the navkler (feeder) is kept for show, and there is rumor and rebellion inside, then a demonic provident awaits us".
+It shows the sacralization of leadership and the sincerity that are elements of law, which explicitly refers to the "eternal commandment of the sea".

+Pomors also placed a great importance on mental labor, reflected by an emphasis on education, high literacy rates and the importance of enterprise and its success, which was shared among the citizens, including care for widows and orphans, including long voyages until the Bering Strait and beyond.
+That emphasis on success, however, also led to practices like sending girls who were disabled or of low intelligence and skill instead of "good girls" to the monastery so that they would not tarnish the family.
+That meanwhile underlines the comparatively high status of women.

 Religion and worldview

 Pomors are mostly Orthodox Christians in faith.
-Prior to the Revolution of 1917, a large percentage of Russians from Pomorye (or Pomors) were practicing Old Believers; the Pomorian Church still has around 400 thousand members.
-Pomor Christianity has traditionally coexisted and been infused with an animism, which is based on sacral geography, in a syncretic manner, resulting in a strong environmental ethic.
-This led to the classification of certain animals like the beluga whale as holy and resistance to modern fishing techniques in the 20th century.
+Prior to the Revolution of 1917, many Russians from Pomorye (or Pomors) were practicing Old Believers; the Pomorian Church still has around 400,000 members.
+Pomor Christianity has traditionally coexisted and been infused with an animism, which is based on sacral geography in a syncretic manner, resulting in a strong environmental ethic.
+That led to the classification of certain animals like the beluga whale as holy and to the resistance to modern fishing techniques in the 20th century.